 So, if you’re struggling asking yourself questions such as “What and When to visit the Vatican?” just relax… Thanks to the following suggestions, made you by ItalyXP, you will be able to optimize your time and energy, visiting this magical place at its best!

 First of all, we recommend you to arrive at the Vatican City passing by the Ponte Sant'Angelo, an ancient bridge adorned with ten stunningly beautiful statues of angels.
-This path will provide you with terrific picture opportunities of the Tiber and the towering Castel Sant’Angelo, the ancient tomb of Emperor Hadrian with a secret passage to the Vatican once used by fleeing popes!
+This path will provide you with terrific picture opportunities of the Tiber and the towering Castel Sant’Angelo, the ancient tomb of Emperor Hadrian with a secret passage to Holy See once used by fleeing popes!

 In front of the homonymous square stands the Saint Peter's Basilica, one of the largest churches in the world.
 We highly recommend entering the church to admire the enormous interior space that houses many eternal artworks, including Michelangelo's world-famous Pietà.
 The entrance is free, but make sure you dress appropriately (shorts, tank tops, bare shoulders or short skirts are not allowed).

-You can also climb the Dome of Saint Peter’s Basilica to the balcony, from which you can get breathtaking views of Rome…
+If you're not afraid of heights and you are in a good shape (it takes a little bit of effort), you can also climb the Dome of Saint Peter’s Basilica to the balcony, from which you can get breathtaking views of Rome, and probably one of the best views in Italy.

-A day at the Vatican wouldn’t be complete without a visit the Vatican Museums, the largest museum complex in the world with over 1400 rooms… You will be amazed by this astonishing amount of art: immense galleries with lots of Renaissance works, masterpieces by the greatest artists of all time, the Raphael Rooms, the papal palace and, of course the Sistine Chapel, beautifully frescoed by Michelangelo.
+A day at the Vatican wouldn’t be complete without a visit to the Museums of Vatican State, the largest museum complex in the world with over 1400 rooms… You will be amazed by this astonishing amount of art: immense galleries with lots of Renaissance works, masterpieces by the greatest artists of all time, the Raphael Rooms, the papal palace and, of course the Sistine Chapel, beautifully frescoed by Michelangelo.

 Although it might be a pleasure to get lost in this realm of art, the Vatican Museums’ collection and the sheer size (stretching over 9 miles) of the complex really does require a bit of guidance.
-That’s why we suggest you to rely on an organized tour, giving you the opportunity to have a memorable visit!
+That’s why we suggest you to rely on an Small Group Tour of Vatican Museums, Sistine Chapel and St. Peter's Basilica, giving you the opportunity to have a memorable visit!

 Being one of the most touristic sights in the world, also in the Vatican City there is unfortunately a lot of the so-called “tourist traps”: places that trick inexperienced tourists by selling low quality, inauthentic food at inflated price.
 It’s generally considered wise in Rome to try avoiding eating on any of the major piazzas… But let’s face it: there are plenty of tourist traps on the side streets, too.